 - · People with kidney issues

 - · People with diabetes

 - · People undergoing cancer treatment

-- · Women, who have shorter urethras, which makes it easier for bacteria to enter the urinary tract.
+- Women, who have shorter urethras, which makes it easier for bacteria to enter the urinary tract.

-- · People who are immunocompromised
+- People who are immunocompromised

-Dr. Maritza Estrada-O'Brien, a primary care physician with OSF HealthCare, recommends drinking plenty of fluids to combat some of the symptoms.
+Dr. Estrada-O'Brien recommends drinking plenty of fluids to combat some of the symptoms.
 But if you're not feeling better after a few days, it's time to call your doctor.